Hacktoberfest-ITER/projects/weather-app/react-native/README.md

 ## 🚀 How to use

+- You need to register at [OpenWeather](https://openweathermap.org/api) and get an API key
 - Install packages with `yarn` or `npm install`.
   - If you have native iOS code run `npx pod-install`
+- Add the API key to the "App.js" file in line **8**
 - Run `expo start` to start the bundler.
 - Open the project in a React runtime to try it:
   - iOS: [Client iOS](https://itunes.apple.com/app/apple-store/id982107779)